Jean Kieffer

 Fabien Cléry

 Dr. Fabien Cléry received his Ph.D. in 2009 from the University of Lille 1.
 Since then, he has held positions at the University of Amsterdam, the University of Hannover, the University of Siegen, the Max Planck Institute for Mathematics in Bonn, and the University of Loughborough.
 His research interests are on two types of modular forms focusing on the theory but also on computational aspects.
 The two types of modular forms that he is currently studying are Siegel modular forms and Picard modular forms.
-He worked at Brown university through 2023; he will take up a faculty position at Loughborough University in January 2024.
+He worked at Brown university through 2023; he took up a faculty position at Loughborough University in January 2024.

 Everett Howe